aws-samples/serverless-patterns/s3-eventbridge-glue/README.md

-# AWS Service 1 to AWS Service 2
+# Automatic Data Transformation and Catalog with Amazon S3 notifications and AWS Step functions

 This pattern creates a State Machine triggered by an S3 notification.
 The state machine triggers a glue crawler and a glue ETL job to transform and catalog csv data.